oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-opa-flow/create-opa-flow.md

 2. In the **Add component pane**, expand *Connectors*, and click *REST API*.

-3. Enter the name as *LOCAppConnector* and Base URL as *TBD* and remove */PO* from the URL  and click on *Create*.
+3. Enter the name as *LOCAppConnector* and Base URL as *You should have copied the URL from the Lab2 > Task 6 > Step 6* and remove */PO* from the URL  and click on *Create*.
-> **Note:**URL Should look like https://oic-vbcs-host/ic/builder/design/LOCAppTestOPA/1.0/resources/data
+> **Note:**Here is the Sample URL https://oic-vbcs-host/ic/builder/design/LOCAppTestOPA/1.0/resources/data

 4. Click the *Open now* link OR click on the connector to open it.
 5. Click on *+* icon to add a new resource.